Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 The reason I sometimes only do five sets is simply because I get too pooped to do more.
 On a “good” day, I begin with like this (after my warm up):

-- Set 1: approximately 50% effort (basically, slow jog up the stairs)
+- Set 1: about 50% effort (basically, slow jog up the stairs)

 - Set 2: 75% effort